A video game design degree prepares students for careers as animators, artists, and game designers.

 Taking video game design classes online allows students to balance their studies with work and family obligations.
 This guide ranks the best online video game design programs to help students find the right program for their needs.

-The Best Online Bachelor’s in Video Game Design Degree Programs
+Top Online Video Game Design Degree Programs

 Founded in 1978, SCAD now offers more than 40 degrees and 75 minors and certificate programs across three campuses and online.
 The private, nonprofit institution serves more than 15,000 students annually.